conjurer-rich/fast-flow-flywheel/pages/how-it-works/5-amplify.md

 ## Reinforce what unlocks flow

 Fast flow organizations do not just fix problems, they amplify what works.
-They recognize that positive change needs fuel—celebration, storytelling, and deliberate scaling.
+They recognize that positive change needs fuel, celebration, storytelling, and deliberate scaling.

 Amplifying is not about shouting the loudest.
 It is about making enablers visible, reinforcing good practices, and helping momentum build across the organization.